ibmjstart/bluemix-java-postgresql-uploader/README.md

 ## Deploying the App to BlueMix and Binding the PostgreSQL Service##

+In order to deploy your app on BlueMix, it has to be wrapped in a WAR file.
+You can export the project from Eclipse to a WAR file, or download the WAR file for this sample here: https://github.com/ibmjstart/bluemix-java-postgresql-upload/releases.
 In the terminal, go in the directory of the app.
-The application is wrapped in a WAR file.

 1. Login to Bluemix.
  * `$ cf login -a https://api.ng.bluemix.net`